-Property Size Matters — Every Time
+Property Size Matters in Commercial Lawn Care Cost — Every Time

-Square footage rules the cost of landscape maintenance services like mowing, mulching and installing new turf.
+Square footage rules the cost of landscape maintenance services like mowing, mulching, and installing new turf.
 Property size dictates the labor hours and crew size required to install new turf.

-The cost of installing new turf depends entirely on how much new turf your commercial property needs.
+The cost of installing new turf depends entirely on how much your commercial property needs.
 Aerating and overseeding a property is a completely different type of project than removing and replanting an entire plot.

-New Turf Installation Cost Vs. The Price Of Overseeding
+New Turf Installation Cost vs. the Price Of Overseeding

 Now you’re wondering, how much more does it cost to plant an entire property of new turf versus overseeding?
 Remember, overseeding is a routine process, and installing new turf is labor intensive.